 Many international students bring their families to the UK during their studies.
 There is a strong sense of community in Cardiff, and this guide aims to help you and your family transition smoothly into family life in Cardiff.

-If your children are under 16, they can attend government primary and secondary schools in the UK, but they must be in the UK as a dependent on your student route visa.
+If your children are under 16, they can attend government primary and secondary schools in the UK, but they must be in the UK as a dependant on your student route visa.

-There are many Nursery, Primary and Secondary schools located in Cardiff, which are free to attend.
+There are many nursery, primary and secondary schools located in Cardiff, which are free to attend.
+Please note:

-- Children are entitled to a part-time nursery from the start of the term after turning 3.
+- children are entitled to a part-time nursery from the start of the term after turning three

-- Children are admitted into Reception (also referred to as ‘Year 0’ in Primary School) in September following their fourth (4th) birthday during the normal admissions round.
+- children are admitted into reception in the September following their fourth birthday during the normal admissions round

-- Children transfer into Year 7 in Secondary School in September following their eleventh (11th) birthday during the normal admissions round.
+- children transfer into Year 7 in secondary school in the September following their eleventh birthday during the normal admissions round

 The education and training inspectorate for Wales is Estyn, and you can find school inspection reports on the Estyn website.